OpenJobDescription/openjd-specifications/rfcs/README.md

 Before you start along the path of proposing your idea as an RFC, please take some time to search through our [issues tracker] and [discussion forum] for similar or compatible proposals.
-It is possible that your idea has previously been proposed or that it might fit in nicely as an enhancement to an RFC that is in the works.
+It is possible that your idea has previously been proposed, or it might fit in nicely as an enhancement to an RFC that is in the works.

 [issues tracker]: https://github.com/xxyggoqtpcmcofkc/openjd-specifications/issues